 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)
+Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

-Patient information: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)
+Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)